byteball/ico-bot/README.md

 node ico.js 2>errlog
 ```
 Thereafter, you start the daemon only with ico.js.
 Now, the bot is ready to accept payments.

+If you want to change the price of your token, you have two options:
+* ssh to your server and edit conf.json.
+Note that the price stored in conf.json is the price per smallest indivisible unit of your token, which is `tokenDisplayDecimals` decimal places different from the price displayed to the users.
+After editing the conf, restart your bot for the changes to take effect.
+* if you enabled `arrAdminAddresses` in your conf (see above), any of the admins can chat with the bot and change the price by sending `set price <new price>` command to the bot (type `admin` to be reminded about the format of the command).
+The price is per user-displayed token.
+Any changes are effective immediately without restart.
+This command edits your conf.json, so the new price is remembered even if the bot is restarted.

 ### After the ICO